prograd-org/Getting-started-with-GIT-GITHUB/README.md

 ![](https://i1.faceprep.in/ProGrad/7.png)

 Now we are ready to start working/making changes.
-Quickly go to the terminal and, while in the copied repository, run the following command:
+Quickly go to the terminal and, while in the local repository, run the following command:

 ```shell
 $ git status